MrDerry10/SecuredByDerry/README.md

 # 🚀 Cybersecurity Portfolio

 Welcome to my cybersecurity portfolio!
 Here you'll find a collection of my projects, tools, and research in the field of cybersecurity.
-These projects showcase my skills and knowledge in areas such as network security, threat analysis, penetration testing, and more.
+These projects showcase my skills and knowledge in areas such as network security, threat analysis, Incident and response and more.

 ## 🛡️ About Me